hannobraun/caterpillar/daily.md

 # Daily Thoughts

+These are my daily thoughts on Caterpillar.
+If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

 ## 2024-04-07

 I've been working on Caterpillar for over a year now, sinking countless hours into it.
 So far, I've seen it as a side project.
 With long-term potential, yes, but mostly as something to learn from and have fun with.